vtereshkov/xdpw/README.md

 * Arrays, records and sets cannot serve as untyped constants.
 Typed constants should be used instead
 * Arrays, records and sets cannot be passed to subroutines without `const` or `var`
 * No `High` and `Low` functions for open arrays.
 Open array length should be explicitly passed to a subroutine
 * Statement labels cannot be numerical
-* The `with` statement does not work with interfaces

 #### Formal grammar
 ```